IsaacVerm/vineyard/README.md

 curl 'https://api.simplepush.io/send/5nCvuY/Wow/So easy'
 ```

-## Web app

-[Vue](https://vuejs.org/) was chosen as front-end framework since it's pretty minimal (same philosophy as Flask for the back-end).

-### Installation

-No need to [install Vue](https://vuejs.org/v2/guide/installation.html) explicitly.
-To get up and running you just have to put a script tag in the `<head>` referring to the CDN.

-Small side note, you also need a script tag in the body with a link to your Vue Javascript code.

-### What to know

-Most what you need can be found in the Essentials part of the [guide](https://vuejs.org/v2/guide) and not even everything in Essentials is really that necessary.
-Stick to:

-* reactivity
-  * interpolation
-  * directives
-* state
-  * methods
-  * data
-  * computed properties
-* lifecycle of instance
-* event handlers
-* conditionals and loops

-Not mentioned in the essentials but needed to consume the back-end service is [this tutorial](https://vuejs.org/v2/cookbook/using-axios-to-consume-apis.html).

-Gotchas:

-* why you sometimes see [return in data](https://flaviocopes.com/vue-data-function/)

 ## Security

 By default Flask enable CORS (cross-origin scripting).
 However, for developing this hinders more than it helps.
 To disable it there's a `Flask-CORS` [library](https://flask-cors.readthedocs.io/en/latest/).